On-Page Optimization: The Complete Checklist 2026

 - Exactly one H1 per page

-- Keywords in H1 and H2, naturally phrased
+- Keywords in H1 and H2, naturally worded

 Content quality:

-- E-E-A-T signals: author info, sources, update date
+- E-E-A-T signals: Author information, sources, update date

-- No thin content pages (under 300 words without recognizable value)
+- No thin content pages (under 300 words without any discernible added value)

-Conduct a full on-page audit at least twice per year.
-For active websites with regular content updates, we recommend a quarterly mini-audit focusing on new pages and the top 20 landing pages.
+Conduct a full on-page audit at leasttwice a yearthrough.
+For active websites with regular content updates, we recommend aquarterly mini-audit, which focuses on new pages and the top 20 landing pages.

 Content Freshness: Why Regular Updates Improve Your Rankings

-- Regularly recurring topics -- Search queries like "best SEO tools" expect content updated at least annually
+- Recurring topics— Search queries like "best SEO tools" expect content that is updated at least annually.

-- Evergreen topics -- Search queries like "what is on-page optimization" tolerate older content but prefer updated versions
+- Evergreen themes— Search queries like "what is on-page optimization" tolerate older content but prefer updated versions.

-Not every page needs regular updating.
-Prioritize your updates according to this scheme:
+Not every page needs to be updated regularly.
+Prioritize your updates according to the following scheme:

 High priority (update quarterly):

-- Pages with declining organic traffic (identifiable in Google Search Console)
+- Pages with declining organic traffic (visible in Google Search Console)

-- Statistics-heavy content where new numbers are available
+- Statistics-heavy content where new figures are available

-- Pages ranking at positions 4-15 -- an update can bring the jump to page 1
+- Pages ranking in positions 4-15 — an update here can bring the jump to page 1.

-- Guides and how-to articles with timeless fundamentals but outdated examples
+- Guides and how-to articles with timeless basics, but outdated examples.

-- Pages with high bounce rates despite good rankings
+- Pages with a high bounce rate despite good rankings

 Low priority (review annually):